Planning to visit Gulf Shores and Orange Beach, Alabama?

-Ruta, co-owner of Harmony Creek Farms was a great teacher, taking us through step by step and making it easy to understand.
+Ruta, co-owner, was a great teacher, taking us through step by step and making it easy to understand.

 With an organic chemist father and a creative mother, Ruta has the perfect combination of science and art to create wonderful soaps and bath bombs.